 - Host-based micro-segmentation

-In this blog, we’ll explore the benefits to each approach, as well as which could be best for your organization.
+In this blog, we’ll explore the benefits of each approach to help you choose the method best-suited for your organization.

 What is Network-Based Micro-Segmentation?